 We've made XCP easy to obtain, deploy and use because in many environments XCP can turn data migration from a painful process into a performance showcase that helps customers save time and effort.

-With XCP you can fully utilize available cpu, network, and storage resources to scan, scope, copy and verify large file trees at maximum speed, from almost any Unix-accessible filesystem including filesystems on block SAN/DAS storage and 3rd-party NFS servers.
+With XCP you can fully utilize available CPU, network, and storage resources to scan, scope, copy and verify large file trees at maximum speed.
 With logging, reporting, subdirectory granularity plus three levels of verification (stats, structure and full data), XCP offers unique capabilities to accelerate and improve file tree processing and data migration.

 Designed to handle volumes with millions of files

-Traditional tools like rsync/find/dd/du use a simple back-and-forth style of serial IO operations so that when there are millions of files to process, waiting for all the round-trips to finish can take weeks.
+In the NFS world, traditional tools like rsync/find/dd/du use a simple back-and-forth style of serial IO operations so that when there are millions of files to process, waiting for all the round-trips to finish can take weeks.
 On the other hand, all the XCP features benefit from a built-in NFS client engine that generates parallel streams of asynchronous IO requests.
-XCP’s engine significantly mitigates the effects of latency by keeping servers and networks busy all the time, making millions or even billions of files a lot easier to manage.
+XCP NFS engine significantly mitigates the effects of latency by keeping servers and networks busy all the time, making millions or even billions of files a lot easier to manage.

 Scan - discovery and statistics of files and directories